Top 10 Green And Yellow Birds In The World

 2. Lesser Goldfinch

 The southern US is home to tiny songbirds known as lesser goldfinches.
 They have short, notched tails and long, pointed wings.
 Lesser goldfinch is one of the yellow and black birds where males have vivid yellow underparts and green or black backs.
 They also have white spots on their wings and black crowns.
 Females have dull yellow undersides, olive green below, and black wings with two whitish wing bars.
 Lesser goldfinches can be recognized by their song, which consists of a sequence of melodic notes and trills, or by their harsh “chig chig” calls and descending squeaky whistles made while flying.
+It is also listed as one of the yellow birds with black wings in the world.

 Also Read: 10 Different Types of Japanese Birds In The World